 The department’s core research areas include the following.

-These core competencies support research applications in areas such as bioinformatics, visualization, computer security and forensics, human-computer interactions, robotics, and high performance computing.
+These core competencies support research applications in areas such as bioinformatics, visualization & data science, computer security & forensics, human-computer interactions, robotics, and high performance computing.
 Faculty, research assistants, thesis students, and dissertation students participate in a wide variety of research projects.
 Many research projects are multi-disciplinary or multi-specialty in nature.

 The Master of Science in Cyber Security and Operations (MS CYSO) is designed for students who wish to help met the challenges posed by increasing cyber-threats.
 The Cyber Defense concentration will focus on those aspects of cyber security needed to prepare an enterprise level system to protect itself, while the Cyber Operations concentration will focus on those aspects of cyber security that are needed to operate in the cyber domain.
 Using a multidisciplinary approach, the program is designed to provide students with a focused education within a broad analytical framework for evaluating, understanding, and solving cyber security problems.
 Either concentration will allow a thesis or non-thesis option.